-Since the 1997 Base Reuse Plan, a Southwest-Northeast rural arterial roadway (known as Eastside Road) has been part of the Fort Ord transportation network.
+Since the 1997 Base Reuse Plan, a Southwest-Northeast (formerly known as Eastside Parkway) rural arterial corridor (known as Eastside Road) has been part of the Fort Ord transportation network.
 The roadway was to connect the Monterey Peninsula to the Salinas Valley by traversing the former Fort Ord.
 It was envisioned to “serve to reduce demand along State Highway 1, 12th Street and the Del Monte/2nd/General Jim Moore Boulevard corridor.”
 (BRP Volume II, pg.
 298. See the Objectives of the Regional Transportation Network in section 18.104.22.168, which starts on that page.)

 In December 2009, the FORA Board approved the 2009-10 mid-year CIP, prioritizing Eastside Road funding.
 In 2010, County of Monterey staff suggested changing the roadway name from “Eastside Road” to “Eastside Parkway.”
 In 2012, FORA completed a Draft Preliminary Initial Study Checklist, which included a recommendation to prepare an Environmental Impact Report (EIR) for Eastside Parkway.
 FORA did not have sufficient dollars at that time to construct the approximately $18 million facility.
 As development on former Fort Ord has increased its pace, FORA anticipates collecting sufficient funding for this facility in the next few years (see FY 17-18 CIP).